floss50/tuna/README.md

   "serviceAgreementId": "0xc8e5b66e157f4afe89b9c8673b01be034321fb8660a94bada3f13a606efffb72",
 }'
 ```
-which listens to events and takes actions
+which listens to events and displays them for triggering callbacks manually

 ### SecretStore
 #### Encrypt